-VIBRANT AND ACTIVE - Our communities will be vibrar D ACTIVE - Our co ommuniti es will be vibrar nt and active peol Per Performance data ata Trend Indicator/s partner (source) 10/11 11/12 12/13 ← ↑→ Local targets and timescales Benchmarking activity/data Comments on performance/Improvement action Residents surveyed who are satisfied with the areas they live in (%) PKC (SOA & CP5) 63 Not Available Not Available , %86 This data has been collected through Viewfinder surveys in previous years.
+Lead Pe Performance data Trend Indicator/s partner (source) 10/11 11/12 12/13 ^ } ↓ Local targets and timescales Benchmarking activity/data Comments on performance/ Improvement action Residents surveyed who are satisfied with the areas they live in (%) PKC (SOA & CP5) 93 Not Available Not Available - 93% This data has been collected through Viewfinder surveys in previous years.
 During 2012 the Viewfinder Panel membership was refreshed and a new survey is still to be carried out therefore data is currently unavailable.
-Schools with a pupil council (%) PKC (SOA & CP5) 100 100 100 ↑ All schools provide a range of systems and structures which provide all young people with the opportunity to engage in influencing aspects of their school and learning experiences.
-Number of registered volunteers PKAVS (SOA) 438 413 190 400 · There have been technical issues with the migration of data from VBay and local databases onto a new national database (MILO).
+Schools with a pupil council (%) PKC (SOA & CP5) 100 100 100 → - - All schools provide a range of systems and structures which provide all young people with the opportunity to engage in influencing aspects of thei school and learning experiences.
+Number of registered volunteers PKAVS (SOA) 438 413 190 - 400 - There have been technical issues with the migration of data from VBay and local databases onto a new national database (MILO).
 As a result only the number of people registering directly with Voluntary Action Perthshire can be recorded accurately.
-Residents surveyed who feel safe outside in their communities after dark (%) PS (SOA) 89 69 64.5 ↑ 2011/12 - 95% This figure does not equate to the reduction in the number of crimes, or reports of anti social behaviour.
+Residents surveyed who feel safe outside in their communities after dark (%) PS (SOA) 68 69 64.5 → 2011/12 - 95% - This figure does not equate to the reduction in the number of crimes, or reports of anti social behaviour.

-ACCESS TO 8 SERVICE S - Our c ommuni ties will h lave ac ACCESS TO SERVICES - Our communities will have access to key services they need ices they need pag Per Performance data ata Trend Indicator/s partner (source) 10/11 11/12 12/13 ← ↑→ Local targets and timescales Benchmarking activity/data Comments on performance/Improvement action ESOL learners who have achieved 'almost all' of their learning outcomes PKC (SOA) 89 98, 66 + 100% All Adult Literacy and Numeracy Partnership literacy practitioners are asked to record the achievement of learning outcomes of their English Speakers of other Languages learners.
-Continued focus on supporting learners to achieve specific outcomes relevant to their individual needs.
-Access to a range of key services a) local shop (%) PKC (SOA) 87 (09/10) Available Aug 2013 Available Aug 2015 Validity of these indicators are to be assessed prior to setting targets Access to a range of key services b) GP (%) PKC (SOA) 75 (09/10) Available Aug 2013 Available Aug 2015 Validity of these indicators are to be assessed prior to setting targets 2011/12 data from the Scottish Household Survey will be available in August 2013.
-Access to a range of key services c) bus stop (%) PKC (SOA) 74 (09/10) Available Aug 2013 Available Aug 2015 Validity of these indicators are to be assessed prior to setting targets Resident population that travel to work/school by a) private motor (%) PKC (SOA) Not Available Not Available Not Available , 70% The state of the s Resident population that travel to work/school by b) public transport (%) PKC (SOA) Not Available Not Available Not Available %8 · usual method of travel to work by employed adults (16+) not working from usual method of travel to work by employed adults (16+) not working from home.
-The most popular method of travel to work in Perth and Kinross in 2009/10 was by car/van (65%) followed by walking/bicycle and bus/rail which were both 17%.
-This followed the pattern across Scotland as a whole.
-New data from the Scotlish Household Survey will be available in Angles 2013.
-Resident population that travel to work/school by c) foot and cycle (%) PKC (SOA) Not Available Not Available Not Available 20% Revised methodolo gy introducec d.
-Previously all learners surveyed.
-No ow only the se learners who have bu een attending for three Revised methodology introduced.
+ACCESS TO SERVICES - Our communities will have access to key services they need Performance data Trend Lead Local targets and Benchmarking partner Indicator/s Comments on performance/ Improvement action timescales activity/data 10/11 12/13 → 11/12 (source) ESOL learners All Adult Literacy and Numeracy Partnership literacy practitioners are who have PKC asked to record the achievement of learning outcomes of their English 98^{7} achieved 'almost 68 99 100% 1 Speakers of other Languages learners.
+Continued focus on supporting (SOA) all' of their learners to achieve specific outcomes relevant to their individual needs. learning outcomes Validity of these Access to a range Available Available PKC 87 indicators are to be of key services a) Aug Aug (SOA) (09/10)assessed prior to local shop (%) 2013 2015 setting targets Validity of these Available Available Access to a range PKC 2011/12 data from the Scottish Household Survey will be available in indicators are to be 75 of key services b) Aug Aug (SOA) (09/10)assessed prior to August 2013.
+GP (%) 2013 2015 setting targets Validity of these Available Available Access to a range PKC 74 indicators are to be of key services c) Aug Aug (SOA) (09/10)assessed prior to 2015 bus stop (%) 2013 setting targets Resident population that PKC travel to Not Not Not 70% work/school by (SOA) Available Available Available a) private motor (%) The Scottish Household Survey was modified in 2009/10 to ask about Resident usual method of travel to work by employed adults (16+) not working from population that home.
+The most popular method of travel to work in Perth and Kinross in PKC Not Not Not travel to 2009/10 was by car/van (65%) followed by walking/bicycle and bus/rail 8% work/school by (SOA) Available Available Available which were both 17%.
+This followed the pattern across Scotland as a b) public transport whole.
+New data from the Scottish Household Survey will be available in (%) August 2013.
+Resident population that PKC Not travel to Not Not 20% work/school by (SOA) Available Available Available c) foot and cycle Revised methodology introduced.
 Previously all learners surveyed.
 Now only those learners who have been attending for three months or more surveyed.